 - Low user engagement

-Real-use demos are the most engaging of demos.
+Real-use software demos are the most engaging of demos.
 They make customers feel like kids in a “please touch everything” museum because they allow customers to interact with your product freely.
 Usually, these demos are highly customized, so the results are pretty good.
 But there are some downsides to this option, too.

 For one thing, if your product has a learning curve, people might not know where or how to ask you questions about using the app.
 That may cause them to give up on using your software before understanding the value it provides.
 Similarly to live demos, real use demos require additional resources from the development team, increasing the up-front cost to design, code, and deploy demos.
 Lastly, it means the salesperson is dependent on the development team for every little thing making this process frustrating and harder to scale.